 CO2 is the most abundant GHG produced by human activities, and the most important pollutant to address for limiting dangerous climate change.
 However, human beings create and emit numerous other GHGs, most of which have a far greater heat-trapping effect, pound for pound, than CO2.
 The most prevalent of these gases are methane (CH4), nitrous oxide (N2O), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), nitrogen trifluoride (NF3), and sulfur hexafluoride (SF6).
 Fully addressing climate change will require reducing emissions of all GHGs.
 Scientists and policymakers have established “global warming potentials” (GWPs) to express the heat-trapping effects of all GHGs in terms of CO2-equivalents (annotated as “CO2e”).
 GWPs are defined for different time horizons, to account for differences in the residence time of different gases in the atmosphere.
 By convention, all carbon credits certified under established standards are denominated using 100-year GWPs.
 This makes is easier to compare the effects of different GHGs and to denominate carbon credits in units of CO2-equivalent avoided emissions or enhanced removals.

 Traditionally, carbon credits have been used for the purpose of carbon offsetting.
 Carbon offsetting is the practice of using avoided emissions or enhanced removals to compensate for GHG emissions.
 In carbon markets, for example, a buyer can secure and retire a carbon credit in lieu of directly reducing their own emissions.
-This works because, for the purpose of mitigating climate change, it does not matter where emission reductions or removals occur – the effects are the same if an organization: (a) ceases an emission-causing activity; or (b) enables emissions to be avoided somewhere else in the world.
+This works because, for the purpose of mitigating climate change, it does not matter where avoided emissions or enhanced removals occur – the effects are the same if an organization: (a) ceases an emission-causing activity; or (b) enables emissions to be avoided somewhere else in the world.
 Carbon credits were designed to make it easier and more cost-effective for organizations to pursue the second option.

 Carbon credits are not always used to compensate for emissions.
 In recent years, some parties have proposed using carbon credits simply to contribute to climate change mitigation, without any express compensation or offsetting claim.
 This way of using carbon credits is further discussed in High Quality Carbon Offset Credits.